Hey there! I’m Michelle, and I’m happy you stopped by to check out my blog!

 I have suffered with anxiety and depression for as long as I can remember.
 As a child, I would worry about things no child should ever worry about.
 I struggled with it until my mid-twenties when I’d finally had enough of feeling bad most all of the time and decided I wanted to do something about it.
 I went to my doctor who referred me to a psychiatrist who prescribed me anti-depressants.
 That was a huge game-changer for me, as I finally got a chance to feel like a “normal” person.

 It hasn’t been all peaches and roses since then.
 I’ve had times where I had to change or quit my meds for various reasons, such as they stopped working for me; or when life got rough, which is always harder for people like me to deal with.
 Those times were always hell, and it made dealing with life’s responsibilities pretty much impossible.
 But I’ve always managed to pull through and get myself back to a good place.
 It also taught me how important it is for people like me to have a cozy and inviting home to retreat to when times get rough.
 (I’m also an introvert, which makes having a space to retreat to all that much more necessary for my well-being.)
 That’s why I think it’s so important to create a space to live in that I love, and by sharing that journey with my readers, I hope to help them do the same.
 I hope this blog serves as a happy and inspirational diversion where my readers can come to when they need a break from life in general.
-I also plan on sharing my struggles with mental illness on the blog from time to time along with anything that helped me in order to continue raising awareness.

 Please feel free to hang out and look around as much as you like and check back often as I usually add new content a few times a week.
 If you have any questions or comments, you can either fill out my contact form or email me.